harness/developer-hub/tutorials/security-tests/build-scan-push-sto-only.md

   target="_self"
 />

-In this tutorial, you'll create an end-to-end pipeline that builds an image and pushes it to a container _only_ if the codebase and image contain no critical vulnerabilties.
-This tutorial combines the pipelines from the [SAST code scans using Semgrep](/tutorials/security-tests/sast-scan-semgrep) and [Container image scans with Aqua Trivy](/tutorials/security-tests/container-scan-aqua-trivy) tutorials into one end-to-end workflow:
+In this tutorial, you'll create an end-to-end pipeline that builds an image and pushes it to Docker Hub _only_ if the codebase and image contain no critical vulnerabilties.
+This pipeline uses two free tools:

+- [Semgrep](https://semgrep.dev), a popular [SAST](https://www.gartner.com/en/information-technology/glossary/static-application-security-testing-sast) tool for detecting vulnerabilities in application code.
+Semgrep can scan a [wide variety of languages](https://semgrep.dev/docs/supported-languages/) and includes a [free version](https://semgrep.dev/pricing/) for individuals who want to scan files locally.

+- [Aqua Trivy](https://www.aquasec.com/products/trivy/), a popular open-source tool for scanning container images.

+Once you complete this tutorial, you'll have a complete end-to-end pipeline that you can easily adapt to a wide variety of use cases.
+You can also copy/paste the [YAML pipeline example below](#yaml-pipeline-example) into  Harness and update it with your own infrastructure, connectors, and access tokens.

+ The following steps describe the workflow:

-- First, a Run step scans the codebase and a Semgrep step ingests the results (ingestion-only workflow).
+1. A Run step scans the codebase using Semgrep and saves the results to a [SARIF](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-sarif-data) file.

+2. A Semgrep step ingests the scan results ([ingestion-only workflow](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline)).

-- If the code has no critical vulnerabilities, another Run steps builds the image.
+3. If the code has no critical vulnerabilities, another Run steps builds the image.

-- An Aqua Trivy step scans the image and ingests the results (orchestrated scan).
+4. An Aqua Trivy step scans the image and ingests the results ([orchestration workflow](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto)).

-- If the image has no critical vulnerabilities, it pushes the image to Docker Hub.
-(Optional)
+5. If the image has no critical vulnerabilities, another Run step pushes the image to Docker Hub.

 ![scan-build-scan-push tutorial pipeline](./static/sbsp-sto-only/00-pipeline-steps.png)